tyconsulting/blog.tyang.github.io/_posts/2014/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/10/image5.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/10/image_thumb5.png" alt="image" width="650" height="359" border="0" /></a>

-&nbsp;

-<strong>Note:</strong> I only managed to find high res icons for the Software Distribution Agent and the Software Update Agent (extracted from various DLLs and EXEs).
+>**Note:** I only managed to find high res icons for the Software Distribution Agent and the Software Update Agent (extracted from various DLLs and EXEs).
 I couldn’t find a way to extract icons from AdminUI.UIResources.DLL – where all the icons used by SCCM are stored.
 So for other icons, I had to use SnagIt to take screenshots of these icons.
 You may notice the quality is not that great, but after few days effort trying to find these icons, this is the best I can do.
 If you have a copy of these icons (res higher than 80x80), or know a way to extract these icons from AdminUI.UIResources.dll, please contact me and I’ll update them in the next release.

 ## Credit

-<strong>BIG</strong> thank you to David Allen for his work on the SCCM Compliance MP, and also helping me test this release!
+**BIG** thank you to David Allen for his work on the SCCM Compliance MP, and also helping me test this release!

-You can download the ConfigMgr 2012 Client MP Version 1.2.0.0 <strong><span style="font-size: medium;"><a href="http://blog.tyang.org/wp-content/uploads/2014/10/ConfigMgr-2012-Client-MP-V1.2.0.0.zip">HERE</a></span></strong>.
+You can download the ConfigMgr 2012 Client MP Version 1.2.0.0 [**HERE**](http://blog.tyang.org/wp-content/uploads/2014/10/ConfigMgr-2012-Client-MP-V1.2.0.0.zip).

 Until next time, happy SCOMMING!